shadrach098/cassandra/README.md

 The dataset event_data.csv contains records of user activity from the SoundCloud app.
 This dataset will be used to populate the Cassandra database for querying.

 Queries Addressed
-create Three Different Database base on the following Queries:
-Query 1:Find the artist_name, song_title and length of song the SoundCloud app history that was heard during  session_number = 338, and item_in_session_number  = 4
+Query 1: Find the artist_name, song_title, and length of the song heard in session number 338 and item in session number 4.
-Query 2: Find the artist_name, song_title (sorted by item_in_session_number) and name(fname and lname) of the user for user_id = 10, session_number = 182
+Query 2: Find the artist_name, song_title (sorted by item in session number), and the user's full name (fname and lname) for user_id = 10 and session_number = 182.
-Query 3: Find every name(fname and lname) of the user from the SoundCloud app history that listened to the song_title 'All Hands Against His Own'
+Query 3: Find every user (fname and lname) who listened to the song title 'All Hands Against His Own.'
 Conclusion
 By the end of this project, you'll have modeled the music streaming data in Cassandra, answered key queries regarding user activity, and optimized the system for easier data analysis.